MultiModalPFN: Extending Prior-Data Fitted Networks for Multimodal Tabular Learning: Experiments

+We next examine how the modality projector incorporates non-tabular information.
+Specifically, we compare CAP, which pools non-tabular features into representative tokens, with Feature-wise Linear Modulation (FiLM)~\cite{perez2018film}, which uses non-tabular representations to generate feature-wise affine parameters for tabular tokens.
+As shown in~\Cref{tab:ablation_cap}, CAP consistently outperforms FiLM on all datasets.
+This result suggests that controlling token count is important for tabular--non-tabular fusion because it alleviates attention imbalance between the two modalities.
+FiLM applies the same channel-wise transformation to all tabular tokens, limiting token-specific use of non-tabular cues.
+CAP instead compresses non-tabular features into representative tokens that the TabPFN encoder attends jointly with tabular tokens, preserving relevant cross-modal cues while reducing token imbalance.

-\paragraph{Correlation Analysis of Cross-Modal Embeddings} \cref{fig:correlation} visualizes cosine similarities among TabPFN–backbone embeddings on all tabular–image and tabular–text datasets.
+\paragraph{Cross-Modal Correlation.} \Cref{fig:correlation} visualizes cosine similarities among TabPFN–backbone embeddings on all tabular–image and tabular–text datasets.
 These similarities illustrates the predictive relationships between features learned by MMPFN.
 As expected, within-modality blocks exhibit high similarity.
 However, several tabular–image/text pairs are also strongly aligned, indicating that MMPFN models cross-modal interactions rather than only within-modality structure.
 Details of the cosine similarity computation are provided in supplementary material.